"We are focused only in two varieties of olive oil: Royal and Picual"

 0% blended, this means that 100% of the juice in the bottle is Extra Virgin Olive Oil from picual olives or Extra Virgin Olive Oil from royal olives, from the top to the bottom of the bottle.

-0% refined, this means that 100% of the juice is not refined.
+0% refined, this means that the bottle does't contain any percentage of juice from rotten olives.
 The olive oil that is refined is typically obtained from olives picked from the ground.
-As a result that olive oil is not good for consuption so it needs to be refined like other oils.
+As a result that olive oil is not good for consumption so it needs to be refined like other oils.

 It is called olive juice because the olives are fruits and the juice is cold pressed using mechanical means just like homemade orange juice.